 How exciting to hear from my own friends and colleagues at my school when they find success and JOY after trying out some of my SEAL ideas!
-This happened just about a week ago when, after watching the Facebook Live focusing on Friendly Friday, my friend, Julie Kermelewicz tried her first Friendly Friday.
+This happened just about a week ago when, after watching the Facebook Live focusing on Friendly Friday, my friend, Julie Kermelewicz (a first grade teacher) tried her first Friendly Friday.

->

-> Her email just made my day!
+Her email just made my day!
 So, of course I asked her to write a little article so that YOU could hear about what she did in her classroom.
 I hope her story inspires you to do the same! ~EMP

 I have been following Elizabeth Peterson’s Inspired Classroom for some time and am extremely fortunate to work in the same building as her.
 I am inspired by her creativity on a regular basis.
 After watching Elizabeth’s latest Facebook Live post about Friendly Fridays, I made time to introduce and execute an activity she featured.